dsa-ou/m269-installer/README.md

 the software, if needed.
 Now proceed to the next section.

 ## 3 Usage

+On Windows, there are two ways of using the M269 notebooks, either from a terminal or by creating a desktop shortcut.
+On Unix, use a terminal.

+### 3.1 Desktop shortcut (Windows only)

+The `start.ps1` script and these instructions are originally by M269 tutor Bob Moore.

+1. Right click on the desktop.
+Select 'new shortcut'.
+Type `powershell`.
+   Hit 'Next' and then 'Finish': 'powershell' gets automatically expanded to the full name of the program.

+2. Right click on the new desktop icon and select 'Properties' to update the shortcut:

+   1. Modify the start-up folder to be your M269 folder.
+   2. Append ` -file start.ps1` to the target field.
+It should now read:
+      `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -file start.ps1`.
+   3. Optionally you can update the icon for the shortcut.
+To get a Jupyter icon instead of a PowerShell icon you can use `%USERPROFILE%\venvs\m269-23j\Lib\site-packages\nbclassic\static\base\images\favicon.ico`.

+You should now be able to double click on the desktop shortcut to start Jupyter in your M269 folder.
+First, a PowerShell window opens where Jupyter writes its log messages, then your browser should open the Jupyter dashboard.

+You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

+**Note for tutors:** You can create multiple shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder.
+Follow the same steps as above for each shortcut, but in step 2.2, append also the intended start folder:
+` -file start.ps1 path/to/folder`.
+If the path includes spaces, you must enclose it in quotes.

+### 3.2 Terminal (Windows and Unix)

 Every time you want to work on the M269 notebooks, you need to follow the next 5 steps.
 However, the first time you are using Jupyter, after installing the software,